Developer Portal

 • Does your network have a Virtual Machine platform available, like VMWare or Hyper-V, and internal IT/networking support to help deploy an image utilizing it?
 If so, then choosing the VM gateway option is likely the best solution for you.

-• If neither a container platform nor a VM platform are available, or they're unfamiliar platforms to the IT/networking team, then the hardware gateway option is likely the best solution.
+• If a VM platform isn't available, or your IT team is unfamiliar with the platform, then the hardware gateway option is likely the best solution.
 The hardware gateway does not require any additional software or platforms, and can be installed by directly plugging it into the network.